b-gent/test_recruitment_repo/README.md

 Hi!
 Here's the task:

-1. Do this
+1. Fork the repo
-2. And that
+2. Edit the file
-3. Finally this.
+3. Open Pull Request